darbinreyes/subparprogrammer/web/udemy_web_bootcamp/web_bootcamp.md

 * // figured this out on my own.

 ### 356. Notes about Campground Destroy & Campground Authorization

+* note on the fact that we didn't delete associated comments along with the campground entry.
+* author comparison with logged in user involves .equals() method.

 ### 357. Campground Authorization Part 1
 ### 358. Campground Authorization Part 2
 ### 359. Comment Edit and Update